Kalshi was once able to boast that it offers “legal sports trading” in all 50 states. It no longer can.

 - Kalshi and federal regulators like the CFTC maintain these markets are legal under federal oversight, setting up continued conflict with state authorities.

-The restraining order follows months of legal back-and-forth between Kalshi and Nevada sports betting regulators over the legality of the prediction market’s sports-related event contracts.
+The restraining order and new restrictions for Kalshi follow months of legal back-and-forth between the prediction market operator and Nevada sports betting regulators over the legality of sports-related event contracts.

 BREAKING: Nevada state court issues TRO barring Kalshi from offering event-based contracts relating to sports, politics and entertainment to people within Nevada without first obtaining all required licenses.
 TRO remains in effect for 14 days pending hearing on PI motion. pic.twitter.com/IUOYT8VEA3